 Our sport management program teaches business skills, facility and event management, marketing and promotion, field research and more.
 Supported by renowned faculty members, you will gain hands-on experience and mentorship.
 What separates us from other sport management programs is the close relationships with many successful alumni and sport organizations.
 These connections provide professional experience for our students in various forms (graduate assistantships, internship/volunteer partnerships, class/conference speakers, etc.).
-These factors have helped Florida State earn the title of “Best Sport Management Master’s” in the U.S. from College Choice.
+Our master's and doctoral degree programs are consistently ranked among the top programs in the U.S.

 Read about the research and teaching interests of the Sport Management program faculty members by clicking on their names below: